jonghkim/jonghkim.github.io/index.md

 ![Jongho Kim](/assets/images/bio-presentation.jpg){: style="width: 50%; margin: 0 auto; display: block;"}

 Here are some list of things I believe in:
+- “You create your brain from the input you get.” - *Paula Tallal*
+- “The first step is to establish that something is possible then probability will occur.” - *Elon Musk*
 - "Success is not final.
 Failure is not fatal.
 It is the courage to continue that counts." - *Winston S. Churchill*
 - “The reasonable man adapts himself to the world: the unreasonable one persists in trying to adapt the world to himself.
 Therefore all progress depends on the unreasonable man.” - *George Bernard Shaw*, Man and Superman
 - "Carpe diem.
 Seize the day, boys.
 Make your lives extraordinary.” - *John Keating*, Dead Poets Society